Anastasia-e/my-favourite-project/README.md

 Your browser will probably prompt for application launch.
 Allow this.

-Follow the steps in the program and point the clone to be located at
+Follow the steps in the app and point the clone to be located at

 	/Users/{{myusername}}/dev/my-favourite-project

-The program now copies the file(s) from GitHub repository to your own computer.
+The app now copies the file(s) from GitHub repository to your own computer.

-Open Finder and go to the folder you just cloned.
-Double click README.md which is this file.
+Open Finder once again and go to the folder you just cloned.
+Double click README.md and the file should open in a text editor.

-### Type your name here
+### Modify README.md file

-Once you've finished with the previous steps, put your name here:
+In text editor, insert your name here:

 - Sampo Haavisto
 - Juho Hautala
+- ...

+Save your changes in the file.

-### Commit your changes in GitHub for Mac
+### Commit your changes in GitHub app

+Go back to the app again.
+Make sure the checkbox in file ```README.md``` is toggled in the app.
+If you click the file you should see all the changes you made.
+Write a public summary message to describe your modifications.
+Press button "Commit".

+	Add my name Firstname Lastname in readme

+You may leave the Description field empty.